reichlab/activemonitr/README.md

 devtools::install_github('reichlab/activemonitr')
 ```

+## Manuscript
 Code to run the analyses for the manuscript can be found in:
 [activemonitr/inst/analysis-code/](https://github.com/reichlab/activemonitr/tree/master/inst/analysis-code)

-The manuscript itself is reproducible and can be found in:
+The manuscript itself is dynamically generated, reproducible, and can be found in:
 [activemonitr/inst/manuscript/](https://github.com/reichlab/activemonitr/blob/master/inst/manuscript/active-monitoring.Rmd)

+## Web app
 There is [an open-source web app](http://iddynamics.jhsph.edu/apps/shiny/activemonitr/) that accompanies the manuscript.
 The code for the Shiny app that accompanies the publication can be found in:
 [activemonitr/inst/shiny/](https://github.com/reichlab/activemonitr/tree/master/inst/shiny)

+## Data
 Raw data used for the analyses can be found in:
 [activemonitr/inst/raw-data/](https://github.com/reichlab/activemonitr/tree/master/inst/raw-data)
 The data used has been aggregated from several publications and a public data repository, including